Zilliqa/scilla-workshop/contracts/list_learning/README.md

 are to be filled up by the participant.

 ## Running
-An easy runner script is provided.
-Edit `easyrun.sh` to set the SCILLA_DIR variable at the beginning of the script.
+An easy runner script is provided. `easyrun.sh` expects the user to have already set the environment variable SCILLA_DIR pointing to a scilla build.
+For example `export SCILLA_DIR=/path/to/scilla`.

 The script can be used as follows: